 - Learning C3 should be easy for a C programmer.

-- Data is inert.
+- Data is inert and zero is initialization.

 - Avoid "big ideas".

 - Avoid the kitchen sink language trap.